Image Credit: Phonlamai Photo/Shutterstock.com

 Typically, despite the continuous efforts to make humanoid robots more sophisticated in their applications, there is still a long journey to making an automated machine act without supervision.
-In the video above, PETMAN has demonstrated the ability to act without being manipulated by a human being by being able to balance itself during a regular gait pattern, squatting and can performs exercise without the use of equipment or apparatus.
+In the video above, PETMAN has demonstrated the ability to act without being manipulated by a human being by being able to balance itself during a regular gait pattern, squatting and can function without the use of equipment or apparatus.

 PETMAN is also designed to stimulate a human physiological response by being able to control temperature, humidity and sweating inside the military clothing, physical conditions typical to humans and thus providing realistic test conditions.

 The importance of creating a robot that is agile enough to imitate human movement can be seen with PETMAN in an effort to investigate how a soldier works with the protective clothing in harsh conditions.
-It is quite clear from looking at PETMAN that the research and design team at Boston Dynamics have aimed to create a machine that looks similar in shape and size to an adult human and it is this anthropomorphic structure to the robot that makes it the first of its kind to replicate the dynamics of a real human being.
+It is quite clear from looking at PETMAN that the research and design team at Boston Dynamics have aimed to create a machine that looks similar in shape and size to an adult human and it gives this anthropomorphic structure to the robot that makes it the first of its kind to replicate the dynamics of a real human being.

-In recent history we have seen catastrophes in places such as Japan and New Zealand that have put pressure on the defence system in organising and supplying relief aid.
-DARPA are aiming to address this issue by focussing on the design and development of robots that will be capable of assisting in an organised disaster-response operation.
+In recent history, we have seen catastrophes in places such as Japan and New Zealand that have put pressure on the defense system in organizing and supplying relief aid.
+DARPA is aiming to address this issue by focussing on the design and development of robots that will be capable of assisting in an organized disaster-response operation.

-As discussed, PETMAN has been designed and tested to act without supervision.
+PETMAN has been designed and tested to act without supervision.
 One of DARPA’s goals elaborates on the need for a self-sufficient robot during operation in dangerous environments.
 For example, one goal is to engineer robots that can manage and manipulate tools without guidance ranging from hand-assisted tools to operating large automated vehicles.

 Research and design efforts need to address the psychology behind how self-sufficient humanoid robots will communicate effectively with military and civilians in human-engineered environments, natural disaster zones and conflict settings.